Diacritics in Arabic (1)

 إ + ن

 The sentence is devoid of short vowels.
-However, if we transliterate it the way it is heard in everyday speech, it would look like this:
+However, if we transliterate it into English, it will look like this:

 There are no comments for this article at this moment.
 Add new comment .